 Special inspection: Conducted by an external company with professional personnel and inspection equipment if self-maintenance is not possible.

-In addition, the Drone Maintenace Technician should conduct a comprehensive semi-annual inspection, including assessing the storage conditions of the drones, ensuring the availability of spare parts, and evaluating the overall operational status.
+In addition, the Drone Maintenance Technician should conduct a comprehensive semi-annual inspection, including assessing the storage conditions of the drones, ensuring the availability of spare parts, and evaluating the overall operational status.

 FAILURE/DAMAGE/LOSS